-LOI's should include in this order: 1) an Introduction Form (link above), 2) a cover letter no longer than two pages on your organization's official letterhead and 3) a printed copy of your organization's 501(c)3 IRS Determination Letter.
-You may also include any print materials such as brochures, flyers or annual reports.
+LOI's should include in this order: 1) an Introduction Form (link above), 2) a cover letter no longer than two pages on your organization's official letterhead and 3) a copy of your organization's 501(c)3 IRS Determination Letter.
+You may also include any materials such as brochures, flyers or annual reports.
 LOI's may be sent via e-mail or as a hard copy.

 If your organization has been contacted by a staff member or director of the Fund and formally invited to submit a full proposal, you will need to submit the following materials: